Tom Malinowski: Controversy

 In April 2021, the Associated Press reported that Malinowski had traded approximately $1 million of stock in medical and tech companies involved in the COVID-19 pandemic response.
 Malinowski failed to disclose the trades within the period of time required by federal law; he said the failure to disclose the trades was an error.
-Two complaints were filed against him with the Office of Congressional Ethics, which announced in October 2021 that it found "substantial reason to believe" that Malinowski had violated federal laws designed to defend against conflicts of interest.
-The Office of Congressional Ethics formally referred its Malinowski investigation to the House Committee on Ethics, which continued its own investigation.
-The House Ethics Committee's investigation into Malinowski's stock trading is ongoing.
+Two complaints against him were filed with the Office of Congressional Ethics, which announced in October 2021 that it found "substantial reason to believe" that Malinowski had violated federal laws designed to defend against conflicts of interest.
+The office formally referred the investigation to the House Committee on Ethics, which continued its own investigation.
+The House Ethics Committee's investigation into Malinowski's stock trading proceeded, and ended in August 2022, after the death of Jackie Walorski, ranking Republican on the House Ethics Committee.
+Walorski could not be replaced on the Ethics Committee before the November 2022 election, which Malinowski lost, ending the investigation.

 Voting record

 As of June 2022, Malinowski had voted in line with Joe Biden's stated position 98.2% of the time.